aeternity/aepp-sdk-js/docs/guides/contracts.md

 import { Universal, MemoryAccount, Node } from '@aeternity/aepp-sdk'
 ```

-## 2. Initialize the SDK providing an account
+## 2. Create an instance of the SDK
-When initializing the SDK you need to provide an account which will be used to sign transactions like `ContractCreateTx` and `ContractCallTx` that will be broadcasted to the network.
+When creating an instance of the SDK you need to provide an account which will be used to sign transactions like `ContractCreateTx` and `ContractCallTx` that will be broadcasted to the network.

 ```js
 const node = await Node({